 All the strength of pharmaceutical fungicides - but without the harsh chemicals.

-The fruits of Java brucea possess anti-malarial as well as anti-neoplastic actions.
-These fruits have the capacity to influence the verruca cells' nuclei and make them pyknotic, in addition to causing the cells to turn necrotic and eventually fall off.
 It has been found that the toxic response to Java brucea is somewhat high in clinical applications.
 Such toxic reactions are mainly attributed to the potent irritability caused by the volatile oil found in the fruits of this plant.

 Even the stem of Brucea javanica possesses astringent along with anthelmintic properties.
 The seed of this shrub is employed for treating health conditions like dysentery, malaria, fever, jaundice, coughs and even rheumatism.